ToxicalNoob3062/zapp/readme.md

 - Middleware should only be used to modify the `req` or `res` object.
 Sending the response of the request back from middleware will cause the app to crash.
 - The route handler should always return a response.
 Otherwise, the request will hang up and cause unintended consequences.
 - Middleware are executed in order in which they are defined in code or usage.
+- The library auto parses request body if it's `content-type` is `application/json` or `application/x-www-form-urlencoded`.
+For other's use middleware.

 ## Installation